 Where do you get started when you first pick up a guitar?

-With these five shapes, you can create all the basic guitar chords you’ll need to rock.
+With these five shapes, you can create all the main chords you’ll need to rock out chord progressions.
 You’ll have the patterns to move around the neck and build your guitar empire.

 Learning music is all about learning patterns.
 But the language of those patterns can be confusing to a budding self-taught guitarist.
 Why?
 Everything references the piano keyboard and that’s not cool.

 A fifth chord, for instance, is one of the most basic and ubiquitous guitar chord structures around (power chords).
 But what’s a fifth?
 Five notes up on the keyboard from your root note, you’ll find the fifth.
 Three up, you’ll find the third.
 And so on it goes.

 But the guitar’s fretboard isn’t laid out exactly like that.
 So you’ll get confusion creeping in.
 When you’re confused, you don’t want to practice.
 The solution is the CAGED method and movable shapes.

 The beginner guitar chords that make up the CAGED mnemonic are below, along with chord diagrams to help you shape them:

 The C major chord is one of the first chords you should learn.
 It’s made up of a C, E, and a G. The C chord is most commonly played in its open position, but you can also play it on the seventh fret as a barre chord.

 After mastering this shape, you can play variations, like the C7 chord.

 A Major + A minor